 And last but not least, I am in the unique position to be both a person who understands, and frankly, a person who sometimes doesn’t.

-There’s been a lot of speculation about the why behind Donald Drumpf, and specifically, how a population of people could relate to him more than they could Hillary Clinton.
+There’s been a lot of speculation about the why behind Donald Trump, and specifically, how a population of people could relate to him more than they could Hillary Clinton.
 Because that’s what this is really about, isn’t it?
-One big fancy adult game of: Who’s the most like me?
-And while Donald Drumpf may not share much common ground in terms of appearance—most of the world is confused how his penthouses and the billions and reality TV star status could ever make him the relatable candidate—but that’s not what made him relatable:
+One big fancy adult game of: Who's the most like me?
+And while Trump may not share much common ground in terms of appearance—most of the world is confused how his penthouses and the billions and reality TV star status could ever make him the relatable candidate—but that’s not what made him relatable:

 His narrative did.

 And I don’t even mean the content of his narrative (though “we’re gonna build a wall” certainly did the trick) but rather, the attitude surrounding it.
-The very thing many people in the world are horrified by—Donald Drumpf’s demeanor—is the same thing that those who voted for him respect.
+The very thing many people in the world are horrified by—Donald Trump's demeanor—is the same thing that those who voted for him respect.

 And that’s where the divide begins.

 In a place like the one where I grew up, respect isn’t earned by the whiteness of your collar, but by your willingness to take it off.
 To be a man’s man; to be able to hang with the boys; to get the job done; to be an alpha male.
-And the language that Donald Drumpf used throughout his campaign was, in many ways, reflective of the language used among that particular sub-culture.
+And the language Trump used throughout his campaign was, in many ways, reflective of the language used among that particular sub-culture.
 (Maybe why well-meaning mothers were so eager to keep their daughters away from it.)
 And in many ways, making fun of a disabled reporter potentially made him more popular in the eyes of some who voted for him, not less—which speaks to a much larger issue than a political one.

-Contrast that with the people who would have rather razored open their veins before they voted for Donald Drumpf.
+Contrast that with the people who would have rather razored open their veins before they voted for Trump.
 Their perspective on what merits respect is vastly different.
 The very same actions by the very same man produced a very different result, and that’s because this sub-culture of people—the one I personally identify with as an adult—maintains a vastly different value system.
 Respect isn’t defined—or earned—in the same way.